The First Timer’s Guide to Fixing Up a Fixer-Upper

 WATCH OUT BELOW!
 Prevent Basement Flooding

 Certain seasons and locations are more likely to receive above average rainfall.
 In the instances where it’s more than a light drizzle, you need to be prepared to keep the water from overtaking your property.
-Because water runs down, basement flooding is a particular concern, so for keeping everything dry below deck (and downstairs), review this checklist.
+Because water runs down, basement flooding is a particular concern, so keep everything dry below deck (and downstairs).

 Sufficient Sump Pumps

 No matter how prepared you are, there’s always the possibility of a flood or leak that can wreak havoc on your place if you’re not ready with the right tools.
 Your best friend in that situation is a sump pump, but it will only help you if it’s in working order when the time comes; follow these steps so you’re not caught with your sump pump down in the event of a water emergency.

 Just because you love animals and may have pets of your own doesn’t mean it’s open house for unwelcome ‘tenants.’
 Whether incorporating certain barriers like fencing or lattice under your house or making sure not to tempt them to your pad by leaving trash and food exposed, there are many ways to keep those critters outside where they belong.